This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 Learn more about this service in my full KOHO credit builder review.

-KOHO doesn’t have non-sufficient funds (NSF) fees, e-Transfers fees, and monthly fees on the savings account and prepaid Visa card.
+KOHO doesn’t have non-sufficient funds (NSF) fees, e-Transfers fees, and monthly fees on the savings account and prepaid Mastercard.
 However, the fintech company has the following fees:

 |ATM withdrawal||$2 to $3 depending on the ATM you used.
 But KOHO does not charge any ATM withdrawal fee from its end.|